ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

 ## Imports

-* No spaces between org name , divider(`/`) and module name.
+* Do not keep spaces between the org name, divider(`/`), and module name.

+  Example,
   ```ballerina
   import ballerina/http;
   ```
-* Identifiers such as version and alias is fronted with single space.
+* Front the identifiers such as version and alias with a single space.

+  Example,
   ```ballerina
   import wso2/twitter version 0.9.0 as twitter;

   import abc/foo.bar version 0.1 as foo;
   ```

-## Function Definition
+## Function definition
-* No space between function name and the open parentheses `(` of function signature.
+* Do not keep spaces between the function name and the open parentheses `(` of the function signature.

+  Example,
   ```ballerina
   function func1() {}
   ```
-* Closing brace `}` of the function should indent and align with function start position.
+* Indent and align the closing brace `}` of the function with the starting position of the function.

+  Example,
   ```ballerina
   function getName() returns string {
       return "john";
   }
   ```
-* If function body has at least on statement, closing brace `}` should fronted with a new line and indent accordingly.
+* If the function body has at least one statement, front the closing brace `}` with a new line and indent it accordingly.

+  Example,
   ```ballerina
   function func1() {
       int a = 0;
   }
   ```
-* First parameter should not fronted with a space.
+* Do not front the first parameter with a space.
-* `,` comma which separate the parameters followed by a single space.
+* Add a single space before the `,` comma, which separates the parameters.
-* No spaces between last parameter and the closing parentheses.
+* Do not keep spaces between the last parameter and the closing parentheses.

+  Example,
   ```ballerina

   function func1(int param1, string param2) {}

   ```

-* If function is an object attached function there is no space around the `.` and should have single space between `function` keyword and the object name.
+* If the function has an object attached to it, do not keep spaces around the `.`.
+Also, keep a single space between the `function` keyword and the name of the object.

+  Example,
   ```ballerina
   function Person.getName() {}
   ```

-* Should have a single space between closing parentheses and the `returns` keyword.
+* Keep a single space between the closing parentheses and the `returns` keyword.

+  Example,
   ```ballerina
   function getName() returns string {
       return "john";
   }
   ```

-## Service Definition
+## Service definition

-* Listeners should always front with a single space.
+* Front the listeners with a single space.
-* No spaces applied before a comma `,` which used in listener list.
+* Do not keep spaces before a comma `,`, which is used in a list of listeners.

+  Example,
   ```ballerina
   service hello on ep1, ep2 {}
   ```

-### Resource Function
+### Resource function

-* Resource functions should block-indent inside service body.
+* Block indent resource functions inside the service body.
-* Function definitions, which are defined in the Service definition, should block-indent.
+* Also, block indent the function definitions, which are defined in the service definition.
-* Resource functions and function definitions in service definition should follow [function formatting guidelines](#function-definition) for parameter, return type and function body formatting.
+* For the parameter, return type, and function body formatting, of resource functions and function definitions in the service definition, follow [function formatting guidelines](#function-definition).

+  Example,
   ```ballerina
   service hello on ep1, ep2 {
       resource function sayHello(http:Caller caller, http:Request req) returns error? {